 7. Pour that to the whipped cream.

 But if you Over freeze it, you will need to whip it or break the ice crystals and then freeze back until set.
 I highly suggest using a very good pure vanilla extract or vanilla bean for this.
-You can also use 2 to 4 tbsps of condensed milk or milk powder to this to add flavor and subside the dominating taste of corn starch.
+If you do not have, consider adding 2 to 4 tbsps of condensed milk or milk powder to this to add flavor and subside the flavor of corn starch.

-1. For this recipe, we will be using 2 tsps corn flour, ¾ cup of sugar, vanilla pod or 2 tsps pure extract, ¾ cup (180 ml) of full fat milk & 1 ½ cups or 360 ml of cream with 25% to 40% fat.
+1. For this recipe you will need, 2 teaspoons corn starch or custard powder, ¾ cup sugar, vanilla pod or 2 teaspoons pure extract, ¾ cup (180 ml) of full fat milk & 1 ½ cups or 360 ml of cream with 25% to 40% fat.

 2. Add sugar and corn starch to a pan.

 If using extract, add it later.
-Stir very well until the sugar melts off.
+Stir very well until the sugar dissolves completely.
 Make sure the mixture is uniform and lump free.
 Begin to cook on a medium to low flame stirring constantly.
 Do not bring it to a rapid boil.
-Cook it stirring constantly until it thickens slightly.
+Cook it stirring constantly until slightly thick.

 9. Whip until peaks are formed.
 With amul cream, you will get only soft peaks.